chaudron/ovs_perf/README.md

-  --skip-pvp-test       Do not run the P to V to P test --stream-list LIST    List of stream sizes to test --warm-up             Do flow warm-up round before tests -v DEVICE, --virtual-interface DEVICE
+  --skip-pvp-test       Do not run the P to V to P test --stream-list LIST    List of stream sizes to test --warm-up             Do flow warm-up round before tests --warm-up-timeout SECONDS
+                        Warm up timeout
+  --warm-up-no-fail     Continue running the test even if warm up times out --no-cool-down        Do not wait for datapath flows to be cleared -v DEVICE, --virtual-interface DEVICE
                         Virtual interface
   -x ADDRESS, --tester-address ADDRESS